 The classroom content builds upon 19 themes that were determined to be essential for families who want to foster or adopt.
 There are 4 additional themes that are specific to one of NTDC’s target population.
 Each theme is one to two hours of classroom instruction plus 30 minutes of prework which families complete outside of the classroom.
 The prework consists of a podcast and sometimes an additional article or video.
 The prework is designed to provide parents with a basic understanding of the material that will be covered in the classroom.
 Characteristics of successful foster and adoptive parents that are included in the self-assessment are also highlighted in each theme.
 Because the characteristics align with the self-assessment, the facilitator has the opportunity to encourage parents to re-visit the results of their self-assessment: reminding themselves of their strengths or challenge areas that relate to the theme.

 The design of the classroom-based training allows for flexibility in how it is delivered.
-Sites can chose to reorder themes, combine themes, or eliminate themes.
+Sites can conduct the training in-person or remotely, and they can choose to reorder themes, combine themes, or eliminate themes.
 Although we have created a best practice document identifying what we believe to be the optimal way to train the material, we realize that states, counties, tribal nations and territories will need flexibility in order to meet the requirements within their own systems.